When the earth shakes: how MCC is responding to the immediate needs and long-term psychological effects created by natural disasters in Haiti

 On the same day the earthquake struck near Bingo on October 6th, Joseph Saingelus felt the tremors at his home in Port-au-Prince, 124 miles away from its epicenter.

-“I was very anxious, I ran outside right away,” says Saingelus, After that earthquake, like many other survivors who were too afraid to go back into their houses as aftershocks rocked the devastated city, he slept outside with his family.
+“I was very anxious, I ran outside right away,” says Saingelus.
+Joseph was in Port-au-Prince on January 12th, 2010, when a magnitude 7.1 earthquake struck just outside the city, killing hundreds of thousands and leaving well over a million homeless.
+After that earthquake, like many other survivors who were too afraid to go back into their houses as aftershocks rocked the devastated city, Saingelus slept outside with his family.
 Eight years later, as Vinceus and Premilus’s families were sleeping outside after the earthquake near Bingo, Saingelus’s memories of the 2010 earthquake in Port-au-Prince came rushing back.

 “Now, even if a big truck goes by and I feel the earth shaking, my heart starts pounding.
 I know it [an earthquake] could happen again at any moment.”